ahwmrklas/warpWarp/readme.txt

 Generate a key like this.
     ssh-keygen -C "your email address"
 Then email dad the resulting file "id_rsa.pub"
+Dad will append that file to the authorized keys on the "git" account. cat name.id_rsa.pub >> ~git/.ssh/authorized_keys

+You need to install python3 and git. smartgit works for windows but you still need the ssh keys.
+Possibly generate them on linux and install the private key on windows.
 =======

 Start the server and the client and the map